 MANAGEMENT PLAN NOTES Reservoir Drawdown and Diversion Plan (RDDP) The RDDP describes the actions to be taken during drawdown, while the Reservoir Area Management Plan informs the associated assisted sediment evacuation measures.
 These are two (2) interrelated activities.
 In addition, the Slope Stability Monitoring Plan, a subplan of the RDDP, focuses on areas near existing infrastructure and generally prescribes proactive measures for site stabilization.

-MANAGEMENT PLAN NOTES Aquatic Resources Management Plan (ARMP) The Tributary-Mainstem Connectivity Plan, a subplan of the ARMP, includes overlapping monitoring and adaptive management activities related to the adaptive removal of fish passage barriers on key tributaries and select reaches of the mainstem Klamath River.
-Historic Properties Management Plan (HPMP) The Cultural Resources Plan, a subplan of the HPMP, states how culturally sensitive sites are identified and the restrictions that apply to such sites.
-Construction Management Plan The Construction Management Plan establishes BMPs that are applicable to the Renewal Corporation's dam removal contractors and the restoration contractors responsible for implementing the Reservoir Area Management Plan.
+Aquatic Resources Management Plan (ARMP) The Tributary-Mainstem Connectivity Plan, a subplan of the ARMP, includes overlapping monitoring and adaptive management activities related to the adaptive removal of fish passage barriers on key tributaries and select reaches of the mainstem Klamath River.